Nerudas/pkg_fieldtypes/README.md

 Field Types Package is a project internal to Nerudas.
 We use it as extension on own site's.
 We put it in open access because we hope it will be useful.
 However, we will not accept any feature requests, feature patches or support requests.
 Emails, GitHub Issues and Pull Requests containing any of these will be deleted / closed without reply.

 Thank you for your understanding.

+## System - Field Types Plugin
+Add additional field types for jform using the onContentPrepareForm trigger